vamsiramakrishnan/TrafficSignRecognition/README.md

 * To clean up the code and make it re-usable, part of the code was exported to a python file called PreProcessing.py which is used by the final version of the file to call functions.
 * There are deviations in the way the project has been designed and the questions answered.

+# Note #
+* Please use the .html version of the Traffic Sign Classifier to see the Confusion Matrix and Softmax Probability Plots properly

 # Some highlights
 * 98.5% accuracy over the test set
 * Learning rate annealing, Dropout increment, batch size increase as accuracy increases